hashicorp/terraform-provider-azurerm/website/docs/r/fluid_relay_servers.html.markdown

 `identity` exports the following:

-* `principal_id` - The Principal ID for the Service Principal associated with the Identity of this SQL Server.
+* `principal_id` - The Principal ID for the Service Principal associated with the Identity of this Fluid Relay Server.

-* `tenant_id` - The Tenant ID for the Service Principal associated with the Identity of this SQL Server.
+* `tenant_id` - The Tenant ID for the Service Principal associated with the Identity of this Fluid Relay Server.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Fuild Relay Server.
+* `create` - (Defaults to 30 minutes) Used when creating the Fluid Relay Server.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Fuild Relay Server.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Fluid Relay Server.
-* `update` - (Defaults to 10 minutes) Used when updating the Fuild Relay Server.
+* `update` - (Defaults to 10 minutes) Used when updating the Fluid Relay Server.
-* `delete` - (Defaults to 10 minutes) Used when deleting the Fuild Relay Server.
+* `delete` - (Defaults to 10 minutes) Used when deleting the Fluid Relay Server.

 ## Import

-Fuild Relay Servers can be imported using the `resource id`, e.g.
+Fluid Relay Servers can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_fluid_relay_server.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg1/providers/Microsoft.FluidRelay/fluidRelayServers/server1